hirosasada/PPFI/index.md

 ## Presentation:
 - [Sign-up sheet](https://docs.google.com/spreadsheets/d/1THCmgoRKL8KdPdf7QKFdQOM91gk8f4orA3Ppw6MX4EM/edit?usp=sharing)
-- The link was fixed.
+-- Sorry about the malfunction, and the link was fixed.
 You should be able to enter your name in the sheet now.
 (Nov 30, 11:30pm Japan Time)